RockRottenSalad/poorly-made-tic-tac-toe/README.md

 # poorly-made-tic-tac-toe
-rookie amateur programmer who just discovered raylib tried re-creating tic tac toe<br>
+Rookie amateur programmer who just discovered raylib tried re-creating tic tac toe.<br>

-runs on linux and probably depends on raylib<br>
+Runs on linux and probably depends on Raylib.<br>
-will give you a seizure on windows(in other words: doesn't function on windows)<br><br>
+Will give you a seizure on windows(in other words: doesn't function on windows)<br><br>

-to make it run:<br>
+To make it run:<br>
-1: download tictactoe.out alongside tictactoe.png and arial.ttf <br>
+1: Download tictactoe.out alongside tictactoe.png and arial.ttf <br>
-2: keep everything in the same directory or it probably wont run<br>
+2: Keep everything in the same directory or it probably wont run<br>
-3: run tictactoe.out by using the command: `./tictactoe.out`<br><br>
+3: Run tictactoe.out by using the command: `./tictactoe.out`<br><br>

-if you'd like to compile it yourself:<br>
+If you'd like to compile it yourself:<br>
-1: download raylib libary from https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux<br>
+1: Download raylib libary from https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux<br>
-2: install the gcc compiler<br>
+2: Install the gcc compiler<br>
-3: download source.c, arial.ttf and tictactoe.png<br>
+3: Download source.c, arial.ttf and tictactoe.png<br>
-4: compile the code by running:<br>
+4: Compile the code by running:<br>
 `gcc source.c -lraylib` <br><br>

-feel free to swap out the tictactoe.png file with something else<br>
+Feel free to swap out the tictactoe.png file with something else<br>
-do note that the new image needs to have the same name and file format<br>
+Do note that the new image needs to have the same name and file format<br>
-the program works by splitting the image in half and then placing a half inside of a tile<br>
+The program works by splitting the image in half and then placing a half inside of a tile<br>
-each tile takes up 300x300 pixels<br>
+Each tile takes up 300x300 pixels<br>